-Note that both the 12’ distance and 3 desks within 12’ are somewhat arbitrary.
+Note that both the “12’ distance” and “3 desks within 12’ “ evaluator rules are somewhat arbitrary.
 I noticed I could hear my neighbours if they were at a desk less than 12' away, but I was oblivious to whoever was at a desk more than 12' away.
 But….privacy at work is relative.
 Is there white noise in your office?
 What kind of work are you doing?
 Are you workers doing loud things or talking at their desks?
 Someone who only cares about what shows on screen might be fine sitting within 12’ of 3 or more people, but someone who needs audio privacy might not be ok with being within 12’ of even 1 person.
 For this study, we have defined “Private Desks” as described above.
 Let’s see how we can use it to guide design decisions.